tarlepp/angular-ngrx-frontend/doc/CONCEPTS_AND_FEATURES.md

 # What is this?

-This document contains information about main concepts and features how this application is built and how you can use it.
+This document contains information about main concepts and features how this application is build and how you can use it.

 ## Table of Contents